parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 If *a* is highly **representative** of *A*, it is assumed that *a* is highly **likely** to be an instance of *A*.
 Sounds logical?
 The probability that *a* belongs to *A* depends on two factors:

 1. How probable are the classes *A* and *not A*, in the first place?
 This is called *prior probability*.
 If we knew nothing about *a*, its probability of *belonging to A* is simply the *prior probability of A*.
-2. Now, given information about *a*, how much does that information increase or decrease the probability of *a* belonging to *A*.
+2. Now, given information about *a*, how much does it change the prior probability?

 This is a fundamental concept in probability theory called conditional probability, where prior probability is an essential component of the final probability.
-However, the heuristic of representativeness ignores probability prior priobabilities.
+However, the heuristic of representativeness ignores prior priobabilities.

 ### Experimental Evidence